-7.8 Fully insured or collateralized CD's no more than 30%

 7.9 Negotiable Certificates of Deposit no more than 30%

 7.10 Repurchase Agreements no more than 50%

 7.11 Bankers Acceptances no more than 40%

 7.12 Money Market Fund no more than 10%

 7.13 The Chancellor, Vice Chancellor Finance & Facilities, or the designated investment advisor shall also be required to diversify maturities, and to the extent possible, will attempt to match investments with anticipated cash flow requirements.
 Matching maturities with cash flow dates will reduce the need to sell securities prior to maturity, thus reducing market risk.